cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Developing the Best Self**

-* Focus on cultivating patient's best self: strongest, most autonomous, and unique sense of self
+* **Focus on cultivating patient's best self**: strongest, most autonomous, and unique sense of self
 * Scene generation of moments experiencing best self
 * Enhancing awareness of felt experience and qualities of best self
 * Transferring "best-self state of mind" to other situations